-Master gardeners

-TABITHA BORCHARD
+MasterGARDENERS

-Now Master Gardener programs operate out of land grant universities in more than 40 states.
+Master Gardeners they do it in the name of Washington State University Extension," Now Master Gardener programs operate out of land grant universities in more than 40 states.
 In Mississippi they're leading volunteers in projects to rebuild the public landscapes decimated by hurricanes Rita and Katrina.
 In Wisconsin they're helping gardeners identify and protect local pollinators.
 And in Nebraska, they're helping the Pawnee tribe revive its traditional corn variety, and through the corn, its agricultural traditions.
 Though they never imagined the Master Gardeners program would be an international model or that it would reach so far into society, Gibby and Scheer knew it was a good idea from the beginning.
 "I felt if we primed the pump, it really would spread," says Gibby.
-"I'm proud of what we started." \otimes

-Top, left: Besides its close ties to the impressive 90-acre gardens at Manito Park, the Spokane Master Gardeners conduct urban horticulture and waterwise gardening outreach programs.
-Top, right: WSU Master Gardener Program director Tonie Fitzgerald among the ornamental grasses at the "Green Zone"-an interpretative center at Spokane County Extension.
-Photos Zach Mazur.
+"I'm proud of what we started."
+(8) Top, left: Besides its close ties to the impressive 90-acre gardens at Manito Park, the Spokane Master Gardeners conduct urban horticulture and waterwise gardening outreach programs.
+Top, right: WSU Master Gardener Program director Tonie Fitzgerald among the ornamental grasses at the "Green Zone"an interpretative center at Spokane County Extension.
+Photos Zach Mazur. wsm.wsu.edu she says.

-Master Gardeners Onli

 For the past three decades, the only way to earn a Master Gardener certification was to clear off 12 weeks of Tuesdays each winter for the training.
 Today Washington State University's master gardener coordinators realize that while people may have the passion for becoming master gardeners, time, weather, and cost can get in the way.
 Therefore, components of the program will be offered online starting this fall.
 In addition to the full printed curriculum, volunteer trainees can find videos, games, quizzes, and other interactive elements that will help them further their gardening knowledge.
 How the online offerings are used will vary county by county, but once accepted into the master gardener program, the volunteers will be able to access the training materials through the WSU Master Gardener Web site.
 "It allows us to use our resources more wisely," says Tonie Fitzgerald, the Spokane-based director of the WSU Master Gardener Program.
 "And it provides consistency among the counties."
 View an interactive map with photos of the Master Gardener programs throughout the state at wsm.wsu.edu.

+30

+(+

+\square

+(\pm)

+Θ

-{ The SHAPE of THINGS to COME }
+The SHAPE of THINGS to COME

+(+)

+Θ

-by Cherie Winner :: illustrations by Aaron Ashley
+by Cherie Winner ∷ illustrations by Aaron Ashley

+>>

+\bigcirc

+(\neg)

-Life is "
+" Life is ,,,

 Alex Li WSU biochemist